dotnet-websharper/core/README.md

    do Warp.RunAndWaitForInput(MySite) |> ignore
    ```

-  By default, sites are server on `http://localhost:9000`.
+  By default, sites are served on `http://localhost:9000`.

  * **As a Suave application**